Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 -

 Make a formal complaint in writing to your water company, stating that you have stopped paying the sewerage charges on your bill, because you dispute it’s accuracy.
+You can do this by email or postal letter (slower process).

 - Find out who your supplier is